papivot/velero-restic-backup-on-s3/README.md

-# Leveraging Restic backup and Velero on a S3 compatiable storage
+# Leveraging Restic backup and Velero on an S3 compatible storage
 ---
-### Setting up Minio as a S3 ompatiable storage
+### Setting up Minio as an S3 compatible storage
 1. Download and configure Minio

 ```shell